The “belly beat,” also known simply as “beats” or “beating the bar,” is a historical skill in gymnastics, specifically performed on the uneven bars.

 1. Ludmilla Tourischeva: Ludmilla Tourischeva, another Soviet gymnast, also performed the belly beat.
 Competing in the same era as Olga Korbut, Tourischeva was known for her powerful and precise gymnastics, playing a significant role in the evolution of uneven bar routines.

-Is the Belly Beat a Dangerous Move?
+Is Belly Beat a Dangerous Move?

 The belly beat, or “beating the bar,” is indeed considered a dangerous move in gymnastics.
 Several factors contribute to the inherent risks associated with this skill:

-• Precision Requirement
+2. Precision and Timing Requirement

-Why the Belly Beat Faded Away?
+Why the Belly Beat is Gone?

 While visually striking and once popular, the belly beat is no longer a part of contemporary gymnastics.